pingcap/docs-dm/en/migrate-from-mysql-aurora.md

     - db-name: "test_db"              # The database name of the table to be migrated
       tbl-name: "test_table"          # The name of the table to be migrated

-# Mydumper global configuration.
+# The global configuration of dump unit.
 Each instance can quote it by the configuration item name.
 mydumpers:
   global:
-    extra-args: "-B test_db -T test_table"  # The extra Mydumper argument.
+    extra-args: "-B test_db -T test_table"  # Extra arguments of the dump unit.
 Since DM 1.0.2, DM automatically generates the "--tables-list" configuration.
 For versions earlier than 1.0.2, you need to configure this option manually.
 ```

 ## Step 5: Start the task